Curriculum Clubs

 To discuss real world issues and promote an eagerness to promote change.

-Faculty Monitor: Emily Pirkle
+Faculty Monitor: Emily PIrkle

-Video Production Club
+Video Production Club (part of Southside Time productions)

 Faculty Monitor: Melanie Carpentier